Equivalent power law potentials: Abstract

 \section{Abstract}

-It is shown that the radial Schroedinger equation for a power law potential and a particular angular momentum may be transformed using a change of variable into another Schroedinger equation for a different power law potential and a different angular momentum.
+It is shown that the radial Schr{\"{o}}dinger equation for a power law potential and a particular angular momentum may be transformed using a change of variable into another Schr{\"{o}}dinger equation for a different power law potential and a different angular momentum.
 It is shown that this leads to a mapping of the spectra of the two related power law potentials.
 It is shown that a similar correspondence between the classical orbits in the two related power law potentials exists.
 The well known correspondence of the Coulomb and oscillator spectra is a special case of a more general correspondence between power law potentials.